openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Certs/README.md

   set with error details, if success response message is set with the replaced certificate details.

-#### Bootup
+#### Boot up

-- During bootup certificate objects created for the existing certificates.
+- During boot up certificate objects created for the existing certificates.

 ### Errors thrown by Certificate Manager

 - NotAllowed exception thrown if Install method invoked with a certificate already existing.
 At present only one certificate per server and client certificate type is allowed.
-- InvalidCertificate excption thrown for validation errors.
+- InvalidCertificate exception thrown for validation errors.

 #### Certificate Deletion

 - For server and client certificate type the certificate deletion is not allowed.
-In case of authority certificate type the delete option is acceptable and can be done on individial certificates, for example:
+In case of authority certificate type the delete option is acceptable and can be done on individual certificates, for example:

 ```plain
 url: redfish/v1/Managers/bmc/Truststore/Certificates/1